September harvest moon: Meaning and effects of the full moon on the zodiacs

 Cultural festivals associated with the September full moon

-On the occasion of the harvest moon, mid-autumn festivals are celebrated across Southeast Asia in the Chinese, Japanese and Vietnamese communities.
-Special mooncakes, a rich pastry with a filling of lotus seed paste, salted eggs or bean paste, are made on a large scale and distributed to friends and family at this time.
+On the occasion of the harvest moon, Mid-Autumn Festivals are celebrated across Asia in the Chinese, Japanese and Vietnamese communities.
+Special mooncakes, a rich pastry with a filling of lotus seed paste, salted eggs or bean paste, are made on a large scale and distributed to friends and family at this time during this period.

 Offerings are made to deities in Korean culture as well in the form of rice dumplings, and people travel to their hometowns to gather with family and engage in social activities with loved ones.

-The time around the September full moon is also celebrated with equal gusto in North America.
-Native Americans welcomed this period by starting to harvest crops, mainly corn.
+The time around the September full moon is also celebrated with equal enthusiasm in North America.
+Native Americans welcome this period by starting to harvest crops, mainly corn.
 The tribes also welcome harvest moons with gratitude towards nature and the entire ecosystem.

 Astrological significance of the full moon in September